asofio/minimal-api-aks-poc/README.md

 - `app.MapCarter();` is all that is needed to trigger a scan of the current assembly to discover any Carter Modules that exist.
 - The "Hello, World!"-style endpoints you find in Program.cs leave you with an example of some very simple endpoints.

-Go ahead and run the API (F5 or switch over to the "Run and Debug" screen in VSCode).
+Go ahead and run the API (F5 or switch over to the "Run and Debug" screen in VS Code).
 Upon successful build and run of the API, you should be presented with the Swagger/OpenAPI UI where you can test out a few of the endpoints.

 ## Organizing Functionality